-The officers-in-charges of the escort that took Mr. Savarkar to Indian was reduced in rank, and the French policeman too that had handed over Mr. Savarkar to the British police was reported to have been sent to jail for his dereliction of duty.
-In India too a special Tribute Act had to be passed under which cases of revolutionary nature could be tried without a jury and without an appeal.
-Thus dispensing with fundamental principles and conditions of justice the case of Mr. Savarkar, along with that of the Nashik conspiracy was sent before this newly and almost specially devised Tribunal.
+The officer-in-charge of the escort that took Mr. Savarkar to India was raduced in rank, and the French policeman too that had hended over Mr. Savarkar to the British Police was reported to have been sent to jail for his dareliction of duty.
+In India too a special Tribunal Act had to be passed under which cases of revolutionary nature could be tried without a jury and without an appeal.
+Thus dispensing with fundamental principles and conditions of justice the case of Mr. Savarkar, along with that of the Nasik conspiracy, was sent before this newly and almost specially devised Tribunal.
 The trial was a memorable one.
-The figure of Mr. Savarkar attracted the attention of the entire educated world to it.
+The figure of Mr. Savarkar attracted the attention of all the educated world to it.

 When Mr. Savarkar was brought under an armed escort in a closed car to the High Court, he was asked to enter the dock of the prisoners.
 While he was doing so he was lustily cheered.
 But by whom?
-He looked at the galleries, they were vacant under orders; he looked at the corridors - not a man was allowed to enter the court except the chief parties to the case: he looked below and found some thirty to forty youths and gentlemen crowded in the dock enthusiastically welcoming him back!
+He looked at the galleries, they were vacant under orders; he looked at the corridors-not a man was allowed to enter the court except the chief parties to the case: he looked below and found some thirty to forty youths and gentlemen crowded in the dock enthusiastically welcoming him back!
 They were his co-accused.
-They had borne unmentionable distressed and some of them only because of their friendship or relation with him-only to have something pumped out of them against him.
+They had borne unmentionable distressesand some of them only because of their friendship or relation with him-only to have something pumped out of them against him.
 Any sign betraying their acquaintance with him was likely to be construed as a further proof of their complicity in his revolutionary movements.
 But in spite of this all, his very sight enthused and inspired them with a new life and they all rose and cheered him and accorded a hearty welcome as soon as he entered the dock.
-Savarkar had been a popular hero life-had been his throughout taken processions through thousands of followers and admirers-had been garlanded by towns and cities; but never had any welcome touched him so deeply as that accorded by the little group of parties who, even while they stood under the shadows of a scaffold for their relationship with him, instinctively rose to honour him back into their midst.
-He had at last the satisfaction of standing by the side of comrades in the thick of the fight and bearing the greater part of the distressful and terrible burden of the untold miseries that were in store for them.
+Savarkar had been a popular hero throughout his life-had been taken in processions through thousands of followers and admirers-had been garlanded by towns and cities; but never had any welcome touched him so deeply as that accorded by the little group of patriots who, even while they stood under the shadows of a scaffold for their relationship with him, instinctly rose to honour him back into their midest.
+He had at last the satisfaction of standing by the side of his comrades in the thick of the fight and bearing the greater part of the distressful and terrible burden of the untold miseries that were in store for them.
 When later on the court offered a chair and asked Mr. Savarkar to take his seat the tribunal by the side of the Advocates, Mr. Savarkar political declined the concession, adding that he felt more at ease amidst his fellow-accused, in the dock of prisoners than outside it.

-Amongst them was his beloved youngest brother Narayan - now the well - known Maratha leader, Dr. Narayan Rao Savarkar.
-Vinayak had left him as a boy of 15.
-Now after four years he had already grown into a youth of some 19 years of age.
+Amongst them was his beloved youngest brother Narayan-now the well-known Maratha leader, Dr. Narayana Rao Savarkar.
+Him Vinayak had left a boy of 15: now after four years he had already grown into a youth of some 19 years of age.
 Naturally, Mr. Savarkar could not at once pick him out.
 His friends deliberately mixed him up in the group.
-It was only after an effort that

-Vinayak Rao could "identify" him to the great amusement of his co-accused.
+It was only after an effort that Vinayakrao could "identify" him to the great amusement of his co-accused.